Teaching Professor, History of Art (On Leave)

-In 2004, I moved to Baltimore to become a liaison between the Baltimore Museum of Art, the Walters Art Museum, and Johns Hopkins University, and in 2006 I became the founding director of the Program in Museums and Society.
+In 2004, I moved to Baltimore to become a liaison between the Baltimore Museum of Art, the Walters Art Museum, and Johns Hopkins University, and in 2006 I founded the Program in Museums and Society.
+I directed the program until June 2017, raising nearly $1Million in grant funds from the Andrew W. Mellon Foundation.
 My 2007 article "The Ivory Tower and the Crystal Palace," explores relationships between the university and museum.
-A 2010 grant of nearly $500,000 from the Andrew W. Mellon Foundation allowed Museums and Society to grow its innovative, productive relationships with local museums.
-This grant was renewed in 2013, allowing us to develop a new series of collaborations with local museums.

 I am active in the academic museum community.
 In 2013, I was a panelist at the conference on “Teaching Museums in the 21st Century" at the Hood Museum, Dartmouth College, and in 2014 I participated in a workshop on "Future Careers in Art Museums of the Future" at the annual meeting of the College Art Association.
 I have served as a consultant at Smith College and the University of Massachusetts, Amherst, and have been a field editor for exhibition reviews at caa.reviews.
-I am currently active on several museum advisory committees including at the Baltimore Museum of Art, the Walters Art Museum, and the JHU Archaeology Museum and Homewood Museums.
-I am also a book reviewer for several academic journals.
+I am a book reviewer for several academic journals.

 I have a long-standing interest in the representation and material expression of cultural exchange in the early modern period.
 I am currently completing an article-length study of the reception of imported objects in Venice, c.
 1500, objects that are often classified (in museums) as "Islamic" and "decorative (arts)."
 Using a range of historical sources, including trade and travel documents as well as chronicles, I am exploring the various meanings such objects would have had to contemporary Venetians.
 In April 2014, I presented a version of this work at the annual meeting of the Association of Art Historians in London.